Neusiedlersee

 Europe’s westernmost steppe lake

-The Neusiedlersee (Lake Neusiedl) is a peculiarity of central European geography: a vast, shallow, reedy lake on the boundary between the Eastern Alps and the Hungarian steppe.
-It averages just 1.2 metres deep — shallow enough that it periodically evaporates in prolonged droughts — and is bordered by extensive reed beds (the largest in Europe, covering about a third of the lake’s surface area) that make it one of the most important wetland ecosystems on the continent.
+The Neusiedlersee (Lake Neusiedl) is one of central European geography’s genuine peculiarities: a vast, shallow, reedy lake on the boundary between the Eastern Alps and the Hungarian puszta — the great steppe that extends east from here all the way to the Urals.
+It averages just 1.2 metres deep, so shallow that it periodically evaporates in prolonged droughts (the lake disappeared entirely in 1866 and again in the early 20th century, returning in the 1870s when rainfall resumed) and is bordered by extensive reed beds — the largest inland reed belt in Europe, covering about a third of the lake’s total surface area — that make it one of the most important wetland ecosystems on the continent.

 Cycling around the lake

 The Neusiedlersee Radweg — the cycle path around the lake — is one of Austria’s most popular leisure cycling routes.
-The full circuit covers approximately 120 km and crosses into Hungary at the Andau border crossing (passport required, or Austrian/EU ID card).
-Most visitors cycle the Austrian section (roughly 75 km from Neusiedl am See via Mörbisch to Rust and back), a pleasant flat route through the lakeside wine villages.
+The full circuit covers approximately 120 km and crosses into Hungary at the Andau border crossing (passport required, or Austrian/EU ID card for EU nationals).
+Most visitors cycle the Austrian section — roughly 75 km from Neusiedl am See via Mörbisch to Rust and back — a pleasantly flat route through the lakeside wine villages, with the reed beds to one side and the vine-covered slopes of the Leitha hills to the other.

 Birdwatching